 I recommend installing this in your test lab first to get familiar with how it works.

 So lets get started.
-First I go to Russ’s blog and read the documentation and download the Management Pack.
+First I download the Management Pack.

-**Note Russ had updated the solution since this post to target Resource Pools in SCOM 2012** Most of the configuration steps documented here still apply.
+**Note an updated the solution since this post to target Resource Pools in SCOM 2012** Most of the configuration steps documented here still apply.

 Download Updated MP Supporting Resouce pools: URLMonitoring.zip